simonemene/jwt-store/README.md

 ## Security Notice

-While Basic Auth is used to send credentials, it is **only used once** to obtain a JWT.
+While send credentials, it is **only used once** to obtain a JWT.
 The token is then used for further communication.
 However, keep in mind:

 - Always use **HTTPS** in production
 - Store the token securely (e.g., in memory, or HttpOnly cookie if extended)